-Wednesday 11 April A lunchtime concert at 12.30pm given by Rachel Cawte (mezzo soprano) accompanied by Marcus Brigham featuring Elgar's "Sea Pictures" .
+Wednesday 11 April A lunchtime concert at 12.30pm given by Rachel Cawte (mezzo soprano) accompanied by Marcus Brigham featuring beautiful pieces by Vaughan Williams, Schumann, Britten and Faure. .
 FREE with a retiring collection.

 Friday 27 April .A lunchtime concert at 1.00pm by "Musicke in the Ayre" making a welcome return to St Helen for a third consecutive season.
 Entitled "Breaking barriers in the Baroque" the concert is a celebration of some of the earliest professional female composers and singers in the 16th century Italian courts and will feature Din Ghani on vihuela, lute and baroque guitar with three sopranos, Helen Atkinson, Carmel Edwards and Marie Lemaire.
 FREE with a retiring collection.

 Saturday 5 May An evening charity concert at 7.30pm in memory of York clarinettist Alan Hacker and in aid of Save the Children.
 The programme features Jonathan Sage (basset clairnet) and the Keats String Quartet and includes works by Mozart, Glazunov, Mendelssohn and Sholdice.
 Tickets available at the door at £10 (under 16 at £5).